JordanViknar/Noiseclapper-GNOME/README.md

 You do not need SoundCoreLifeAPI.
 This extension comes bundled with its own version of SoundCoreLifeAPI, modified slightly to fit Noiseclapper.

-## Known Bugs
-- The extension can be used while your headphones aren't connected to your computer (and turned on), but it will often bring up "Host is down"/"Host is busy" errors *(can be seen when using the terminal)*.
-To prevent that from happening, you can connect your computer to your headphones at the same time as the other device you're using.
-Be careful to mute your computer, or to use another audio source.
-- Under the same conditions, if you do not encounter the "Host is down"/"Host is busy" error, you will hear the "Bluetooth Search" sound, almost always followed by the "Bluetooth Connected" sound.
-It can disrupt what you're listening to on your headphones, and it gets very annoying.
-The workaround is the exact same one as the previous bug.

 ## Bug Reports / Contributions / Suggestions
 You can report bugs or suggest features by making an issue, or you can contribute to this extension directly by forking it and then sending a pull request.
 Any help will be very much appreciated.
 Thank you !